davs3275/sbs/med/collier.md

 delightful than greatness of mind, and generosity, simplicity, equanimity, and piety ?
-And once more, what can be more delightful than prudence ? than to be furnished with that faculty of knowledge and un- derstanding which keeps a man from making a false step, and helps him to good fortune in all his business ?
+And once more, what can be more delightful than prudence ? than to be furnished with that faculty of knowledge and understanding which keeps a man from making a false step, and helps him to good fortune in all his business ?